-The benefits to a morning party include that:
+The benefits to hosting a morning party include:

 - Younger children aren’t so tired, so will likely be better behaved

-- You can get them out of the way and have the afternoon to relax
+- You can get the party done and dusted and have the afternoon to relax

 It’s also worth going for an in-between mealtime party to escape having to provide a full meal at the party.